lgbarrere/CCCharles-Random/README.md

 The randomization logic is a work in progress, no randomization option is available for the moment.
 APCpp is used with C++ to send a checked location to the Archipelago server or to receive items from any world.
 A consolidation of the code is in progress.
-For developpers, a **Mod Debug Tool** is available to make the modding easier to develop, an Overlay has been added and can be displayed by pressing "F1" while playing.
+For developers, a **Mod Debug Tool** is available to make the modding easier to develop, an Overlay has been added and can be displayed by pressing "F1" while playing.
 The Overlay gives a list of useful shortcuts to test newly added features (speed boost, teleportation, item swap, ...).

 ## Recommendations